pspete/psPAS/docs/collections/_docs/10-compatibility.md

   - Supports:
     - Get user by ID.
 - Version 11.5 returns additional group membership  detail for user accounts.
+- Version 12.1 introduced new parameter to request `ExtendedDetails` for a user.

 ### New-PASUser